Spine release date estimate, trailers, gameplay, and latest news

 Everything you need to know about the Spine release date, as well as details on the gun-fu gameplay and the latest development news.

 When is the Spine release date?
-If you’re a fan of John Woo films that mix kung fu with pistols, then it’s likely that Spine is on your wishlist.
-In the cyberpunk dystopian streets, the Tensor AI has taken over the city and is behind the authority’s power via drones to suppress rebellions.
-Spine puts us in the role of Redline, who has a vendetta against the AI and its ruling elite and will stop at nothing to make them pay.
+If you're a fan of John Woo films that mix kung fu with pistols, then it's likely that Spine is on your wishlist.
+In the cyberpunk dystopian streets, the Tensor AI has taken over the city, using drone technology to suppress rebellions.
+Spine puts us in the role of Redline, who has a vendetta against the AI and its ruling elite, and will stop at nothing to make them pay.

 Gun Fu fans will likely have to wait a long time to play Spine, which is a shame since it has an appealing cyberpunk game aesthetic.
-This story-based action-adventure game promises a tense “movie-like experience,” that takes advantage of choreography and camera techniques.
-That said, this is the first non-mobile project from Cypriot developer Nekki, and it’s far from the only game it has revealed in recent months.
-With that in mind, here’s everything we know about the Spine release date, trailers, and more.
+This story-based action-adventure game promises a tense "movie-like experience" that takes advantage of film choreography and camera techniques.
+With that in mind, here's everything we know about the Spine release date window, trailers, and more.

 YouTube Thumbnail